 Slack found that they lost 90% of people who signed up through their marketing site but retained 93% of users whose teams sent more than 2,000 messages.

-In fact, according to Richard Price, Magic Numbers often center around three categories of metric:
+In fact, according to Richard Price, Magic Numbers often center around three categories of metrics:

-- Visit frequency: signed in 5 times in one week.
+Visit frequency: signed in five times in one week.

-The answer to improving retention is getting users to their moment Aha Moment as fast as possible, along their journey towards the ultimate aim of the Magic Number.
+The answer to improving retention is getting users to their “Aha!” moment as fast as possible, along their journey towards the ultimate aim of the Magic Number.

 If your product is mature enough to have significant customer data, analytics tools can help analyze which action (or combination of actions) is most closely correlated with a user becoming a long-term customer.